ripanmukherjee/Robotic-Greeter/Development/Face_Recognition_Code/README.rst

 the Python version or upgrade it.
 You should not acquire any mistake if you installed Python correctly or followed all steps from the Installation_Documents_ folder.

+There are some couple of important packages you need to install as well.
+Please follow the below steps for that.

 Install OpenCV :
 -----------------------------------
 To check if you have OpenCV in your computer or not then run the following command.